-What if, no matter what life throws at you, you wouldn’t have to worry about having enough money to cover for it?
+What if, no matter what life throws at you, you wouldn’t have to worry about having enough money to cover it?

 Can you imagine adding the stress of not having enough money to pay the bills to some of these unthinkable situations?